 “By ‘White supremacy’ I do not mean to allude only to the self-conscious racism of White supremacist hate groups.
 I refer instead to a political, economic and cultural system in which Whites overwhelmingly control power and material resources, conscious and unconscious ideas of White superiority and entitlement are widespread, and relations of White dominance and non-White subordination are daily re-enacted across a broad array of institutions and social settings” (Ansley as cited in Gillborn, 2006, p.
 320).

-Whiteness differs from White supremacy in that Whiteness is an ideology and logic by which one moves through the world, connected to dynamic relations of domination.
+Whiteness differs from white supremacy in that whiteness is an ideology and logic by which one moves through the world, connected to dynamic relations of domination.
 It operates most obviously in White bodies but also in and through racially oppressed bodies.
-Gillborn (2015) describes Whiteness as “a set of assumptions, beliefs and practices that place the interests and perspectives of White people at the center of what is considered normal and everyday” (p.
+Gillborn (2015) describes whiteness as “a set of assumptions, beliefs and practices that place the interests and perspectives of White people at the center of what is considered normal and everyday” (p.
 278).
 Fanon (1967) asserted that whiteness is a process that corrupts the ‘‘soul of the white man’’ (p.
-129) and hooks (1992) wrote that seeing whiteness as natural and people of color as racialized “Others,” leads white people to deny any ‘‘representation of whiteness as terror or terrorizing’’ (p.
+129) and that it has pushed the white man to believe that he is the master of the world (Fanton, 1967).
+In her work, hooks (1992) wrote that seeing whiteness as natural and people of color as racialized “Others,” leads white people to deny any ‘‘representation of whiteness as terror or terrorizing’’ (p.
 45).

 1. Dominance of liberal individualism: Similar to neoliberalism, critiques of white supremacy challenge liberal myths of neutrality, meritocracy and objectivity.
-In particular, these myths operate through colour-evasive narratives that erase the experiences, realities and aspirations of Black, Indigenous and racialized staff and students, and deny the existence of White identities.
+Particularly, these myths operate through colour-evasive narratives that erase the experiences, realities and aspirations of Black, Indigenous and racialized staff, students, and communities, and deny the existence of whiteness and white privilege.

-3. Ahistorical, decontextualized, and changing definitions: The specificities of history and context are often separate from our analysis and understandings of students, families, communities, and schooling.
-Furthermore, racialization, racial meaning, and racial value change in response to the needs of White society, the nation-state and the labour market (Delgado & Stefancic, 2012).
+3. Ahistorical, decontextualized, and changing definitions: The specificities of history and context are often separated from our analysis and understandings of students, families, communities, and schooling.
+Furthermore, it is important to understand that racialization, racial meaning, and racial value change in response to the needs of White society, the nation-state and the labour market (Delgado & Stefancic, 2012).

 4. Whiteness as normal and natural: An ideology and logic by which one moves through the world, connected to dynamic relations of domination.
-Whiteness serves to equate the interests, experiences, and perspectives of White people with what is considered normal and natural.
+Whiteness serves to equate the interests, experiences, and perspectives of white people with what is considered normal and natural, while othering and devaluing Black, Indigenous, and racialized peoples.

 By disrupting white supremacy in leadership, we consider several questions: